CanonicalLtd/maas-docs/en/nodes-commission.md

 section.

-To commission, on the 'Machines' page, select a node and choose 'Commission' under the 'Take action' dropdown menu.
+To commission, on the 'Machines' page, select a node and choose 'Commission' under the 'Take action' drop-down menu.

 ![commission][img__commission]